emilyruby/manifestoo/conservative.md

   law.
 * Remain signatories of the `European Convention on Human Rights` for the duration of the next parliament.
+* Reduce immigration to tens of thousands.
+* Increase the earnings threshold for people wishing to sponsor migrants for family visas.
+* Toughen the visa requirements for students- expect students to leave the country at the end of their degree unless they meet new, higher requirements allowing them to live in Britain after their studies have concluded.
+* Bring forward a new integration strategy.
+* Establish a `Commission for Countering Extremism`.

 ### Trade and Brexit